 Traditionally, ethical health care has always included the need to keep patients’ medical information confidential.
-However, the Health Insurance Portability and Accountability Act (HIPAA—see www.hhs.gov/ocr/privacy/) has codified the responsibility of health care providers, health plans, health care clearinghouses, and their business associates who electronically transmit health and related information (eg, health records, enrollment, billing, eligibility verification).
+However, in the United States, the Health Insurance Portability and Accountability Act (HIPAA, see Pub.
+L 104-191 (1996))) codified the responsibility of health care providers, health plans, health care clearinghouses, and their business associates who electronically transmit health and related information (eg, health records, enrollment, billing, eligibility verification).
 Collectively, these are covered entities under HIPAA.
-Key provisions of HIPAA are embodied in three rules (now contained in an omnibus rule): the Privacy, Security, and Breach Notification rules, all of which are intended to protect the privacy and security of individually identifiable health information, referred to as protected health information (PHI).
+(See also U.S. Department of Health and Human Services: HIPAA for Professionals.)

 Key aspects of the Privacy Rule are elaborated below.

 Typically, patients or their authorized representatives should be able to see and obtain copies of their medical records and request corrections if they identify errors.
 For purposes of the Privacy Rule, an authorized "personal representative" of the patient is a guardian or conservator with authority over health decisions, an agent or proxy appointed in an advance directive or durable power of attorney for health care Durable power of attorney for health care Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
 They are called advance directives because... read more , or a family member or friend authorized to serve as a surrogate for health decisions under state law.
 Patients also have the right to give another person access to all or part of their medical records by a signed, written authorization.

 Notice of privacy practices